CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 The Three Procedures of Forensic Accounting

-The amount of in-depth work done by forensic accounts can take a great deal of time and effort.
-Forensic accounting involves a range of procedures that come to play when investigating financial matters.
+The amount of in-depth work done by forensic accountants can take a great deal of time and effort.
+Forensic accounting involves a range of procedures that come into play when investigating financial matters.
 Though the steps can be broken down in various ways, here’s an easy, three-step procedure to remember:

 1. Investigate & Analyze